-• The "Group pickup tone allowed" parameter activates or deactivates the generation of an acoustic signal for incoming pickup group calls.
+The "Group pickup tone allowed" parameter activates or deactivates the generation of an acoustic signal for incoming pickup group calls.

-- The default is active.
-If activate, Group pickup as ringer determines if the current ring tone or an alert beep is used and a pickup group call is signaled by a short ring tone; the currently selected ring tone is used. - If disabled, a pickup group call is signaled by an alert tone. - Depending on the phone state and the setting for Group pickup as ringer, the group pickup tone comes from the loudspeaker, the handset, or the headset.
+- The default is active. - If enabled, "Group pickup alert" determines if the current ring tone or an alert beep is used and a pickup group call is signaled by a short ring tone; the currently selected ring tone is used. - If disabled, a pickup group call is signaled by an alert tone.

+Depending on the phone state and the setting for "Group pickup alert", the group pickup tone comes from the loudspeaker, the handset, or the headset.
 The volumes can be set in the local user menu, in "Audio > Volumes".
 The following table shows the group pickup alert behavior for each possible scenario:

-Phone state Group pickup as ringer enabled Group pickup as ringer dis- abled Ringer on Idle Ring tone Speaker Beep Speaker In call Handset Ring tone Speaker Beep Handset Handset Open listening Beep Handset and Speaker Beep Handset and Speaker Headset Ring tone Speaker Beep Headset Headset Open listening Beep Headset and Speaker Beep Headset and Speaker Hands-free Beep Speaker Beep Speaker Ringer off Idle Nothing Nothing In call Handset Nothing Beep Handset Handset Open listening Beep Handset and Speaker Beep Handset and Speaker Headset Nothing Beep Headset Headset Open listening Beep Headset and Speaker Beep Headset and Speaker Hands-free Beep Speaker Beep Speaker
+Phone state Group pickup as ringer enabled Group pickup as ringer disabled Ringer on Idle Ring tone speaker Beep speaker In call Handset Ring tone speaker Beep Handset Handset open listening Beep Handset and speaker Beep Handset and speaker Headset Ring tone speaker Beep headset Headset open listening Beep headset and speaker Beep headset and speaker Hands-free Beep speaker Beep speaker Ringer off Idle Nothing Nothing In call Handset Nothing Beep Handset Handset open listening Beep Handset and speaker Beep Handset and speaker Headset Nothing Beep headset Headset open listening Beep headset and speaker Beep headset and speaker Hands-free Beep speaker Beep speaker